kleros/erc-792/docs/implementing-an-arbitrator.rst

 * Allow enforcing rulings.
 For this a function must execute ``arbitrable.rule(disputeID, ruling)``.

-To demonstrate how to use the standard, we will implement a very simple arbitrator where single address gives rulings and there won't be any appeals.
+To demonstrate how to use the standard, we will implement a very simple arbitrator where a single address gives rulings and there aren't any appeals.

 Let's start by implementing cost functions: